Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Who Can Foster?

 Some people believe they cannot become foster parents, but foster parents are people like everyone else.
 You don't have to be married, a millionaire, or even have kids.
 Relationship status is not strictly defined in Virginia; people can be single, married, divorced, or live in a domestic partnership.
-You can live in a rented house, or you can own a house.
+You can live in a rented house or own a house.
 We must understand that providing a child with a safe, stable, and loving home is the most important thing.

 A foster parent needs to be at least 18 years of age and have a desire to take care of children.
 They should be in good health, financially capable, and have a stable, structured environment.
 You don't have to be perfect — you just have to be someone who wants to make a difference in a child's life.